Kaminario/echo-public-docs/README.md

 1. (Optionally) Use Echo API to discover the registered Hosts and their existing Databases
 2. Call Flex to clone a DB from a "source" host to a "destination" host.

-The Most of the actions are long operation and can be monitored by "tasks" API calls.
+Most of the actions are long operation and can be monitored by "tasks" API calls.

 # Authentication